-2. Hosting a Qualifier
+2. Hosting the Last Chance Regatta

-This document is intended for hosts of existing regattas or new regattas bidding to include World Sailing's Continental Olympic Qualifiers as part of their regatta.
-It is an outline specification of minimum requirements for both the sporting competition and sets out the rights and responsibilities of each party in hosting a qualifier.
+This document is intended for hosts of existing regattas or new regattas bidding to add World Sailing's Last Chance Regatta in their event calendar.
+It is an outline specification of minimum requirements for both the sporting competition and the onshore activities, and sets out the rights and responsibilities of each party in hosting the Last Chance Regatta, the last Olympic Qualifier for the 2028 Olympic Games.